pdxiv/pdxiv.github.io/README.md

 ### How to convert .dat files to .json

 Since adventshark currently doesn't have file import functionality, old "Scott Adams" data files from TRS-80 will first need to be converted to adventshark's `.json` format with an included Perl script: [scott2json.pl](scott2json.pl).
-Some of the original adventure game files in ".dat" format can be obtained from [Scott Adams' web site](http://www.msadams.com/downloads.htm) directly.
+Some of the original adventure game files in `.dat` format can be obtained from [Scott Adams' web site](http://www.msadams.com/downloads.htm) directly.

 #### Basic scott2json usage example (Linux/MacOSX)